knedgen/Spanish_Learning_Repo/README.md

-# Spanish Tools by MK2
+# Spanish Tools by MK2 V1.2
-Spanish Tools by MK2 is a python library that uses BeautifulSoup webscraping to gather Spanish words along with their english translations.
+Spanish Tools by MK2 1.2 is a python library that uses BeautifulSoup webscraping to gather Spanish words along with their english translations.
 It can pull words ranging from today up to over the last year.
 It features a 4 choice multiple choice quiz that pulls over 100 words and keeps track of your score.
-The scores will be saved to a file called hiscores.xlsx and it creates the file if it does not exist.
+With the new version scores are now saved in a SQL database instead of an excel file.
+The hiscores can now also be called either by top points, best percent, or most questions.
-The tools can be called individually or an automated feature can be called that allows the used to pick options with keys.
+The tools can be called individually or the Spanish.span_comp('') function can be called that will allow the user to choose the option with a corresponding key.

 ## Usage